-For example, according to the A2 scenario developed by the IPCC, the future for California will be much warmer and drier, making water an even more precious and scarce resource, and water allocation a more contentious issue.
+For example, according to the A2 scenario developed by the IPCC, the future for California will be much warmer and drier, making water an even more contentious issue.
 Simulations suggest that the average annual delivery of water to irrigated agriculture may be reduced as much as 30%.
 Urban growth in the region has the potential to claim as much as 20% of available water supplies under this climate future, much higher than the 8% now dedicated to this sector.
-Environmentally important flow patterns in the systems that now occur roughly once every two years will potentially be absent three out of four years in the future.
-River water temperatures may render impossible the goal of restoring certain anadromous fish runs in the system.
+Environmentally important flow patterns in the systems that now occur roughly once every 2 years will potentially be absent 3 years of out 4 in the future.
+Water temperatures in the river may render impossible the goal of restoring certain anadromous fish runs in the system.
 These results have already been used to inform water management policy makers in California about what they may have to do to cope with the impacts of climate change.

 In the past, research on the potential impacts of climate change on the hydrologic cycle has been narrowly focused on isolated components of the cycle, for example watershed response, agricultural yield, and land cover change.
-NHI is working to meet the urgent need for integrated and holistic analysis that can illuminate the full suite of potential conflicts and tradeoffs that climate change may force upon water managers in the coming decades.
-Utilization of this type of analysis can assist state, national and international policy makers in evaluating GHG reduction mechanisms that may render future climates less disruptive to the provision of important aquatic ecosystem services.
-Further, it is our hope that such a holistic watershed analysis may also motivate major greenhouse gas emitters to commit to an aggressive action plan for reducing greenhouse gas emissions on a global level.
+In our view, there is an urgent need is for integrated and holistic analysis that can illuminate the full suite of potential conflicts and tradeoffs that climate change may foist upon water managers in the coming decades.
+Utilization of this type of analysis can assist national policy makers in evaluating GHG reduction mechanisms that may render future climates less disruptive to the provision of important aquatic ecosystem services.
+Further, it is our hope that such a holistic watershed analysis will also motivate major GHG producers to commit themselves to the search for an aggressive action plan for reducing GHG emissions on a global level.

-Since 2001, NHI has been engaged in (1) building tools to better understand the policy implications of climate change and (2) developing adaptive strategies.
+Since 2001, NHI has been engaged in two projects in the climate change arena: